Kali Linux in Termux

 Before using any tools, you must update and upgrade the Kali terminal.
 This process can take 30-45 minutes to complete, depending on your internet connection and device performance.

-# Start Kali Linux as a root user startkali -r
+# Start Kali Linux as a root user kali-linux-root

 # Update and upgrade all packages sudo apt update && sudo apt upgrade -y